PatrickLaflamme/allyshipNetwork/README.md

 This project was created for the Social Identity Lab.
 Broadly speaking, the project can be split into two categories, a *Simulation Code* portion, and a *Network Generation* portion.

-### Simulation Code

-The simulation code contains the iternal logic driving the simulation, as well as the code necessary to visualize the simulation.
-Its intended purpose is to simulate the effect of sexism and allyship in simulated corporate environments.
-This simulation is gender agnostic, meaning that both genders are assumed to be equally likely to be sexist or allies.
-All simulation code can be found in the [Simulation folder](/Simulation).

-### Network Generation Code

-The Network generation code

 ## Dependencies

 This project is built almost entirely using javascript, and leverages the following resources